 - If you’re alone, don’t panic.
 You can still get out of this situation.

 - Try to turn around or pull yourself up using the tree as leverage.
 This will be difficult but take your time and persevere.

 - Once upright, spread your weight across the snow and push yourself clear.

-Numerous websites provide information about how to avoid falls into tree wells and what to do if you do have fall into one.
-Here’s a couple – Check them out!
+Numerous websites provide information about how to avoid falls into tree wells and what to do if you fall into one.
+Here are a few.
+Check them out!

 A tree well demo video shows you how much of a hazard tree wells can be.

-And if you want to see a tree well emersion and successful amateur SIS rescue, check out this heart-pounding video.
-(Note: This rescue has mistakes and is not a representation of proper technique.
+If you want to see a tree well immersion and successful amateur SIS rescue, check out this heart-pounding video.
+Note: This rescue has mistakes and is not a representation of proper technique.
 The intent of this video is to demonstrate and educate people on the dangers of tree wells.
-NOT a demonstration on HOW to rescue someone from a tree well.)
+It is NOT a demonstration on HOW to rescue someone from a tree well.